How to Winter Sow Larkspur Seeds for a Stunning Cottage Garden

 1. Timing is Key: Aim to sow your larkspur seeds in late fall or early winter, before the ground freezes solid.
 I usually winter sow my larkspur flower in January.

-2. Container Choice: I use recycled milk jugs or clear plastic clamshell containers with drainage holes.
+2. Container Choice: I use recycled milk jugs or clear plastic clamshell containers with drainage holes in my zone 6b garden.

 3. Soil Matters: Fill your containers with a good quality potting soil or seed-starting mix that is premoistened.
 Larkspur prefers well-drained soil.